China is the land for huge opportunities for international F&B Brands in 2020.

 As the digital platform shared between eCommerce, mobile and social have created so much noise, at times it gets difficult to identify best products.
 Therefore brands are integrating online and offline shopping experience to fully satisfy a customer before they make a purchase.
 In this way, digital becomes a platform for not just online growth but everything from, brand building and customer engagement through to supply chain operations and physical store formats.

-Influencers are another strong way of branding products.
+Influencers are another strong way of branding products in 2020.
 Retailers look for influencers that are relatable with their brand values.
 This way a target market is already in place.
 Customers already trust the influencer and their recommendation.
 According to a report by PWC, 29% of Chinese consumers, as compared to 13% globally, use social media to see what brands or products KOLs and celebrities are endorsing.
 KOLs differ from E-commerce merchant in three ways, they interactively interact with consumers, raise awareness and help build brands.

 For Example Miss Yeah produce very funny video, she cooks in her office